About Croatia, a Mediterranean Gem

 3. Dubrovnik Old Town and City Walls

-One of the top things to do in Croatia is to visit the Old Town of Dubrovnik, a UNESCO World Heritage site.
+One of the top things to do in Croatia is to visit Dubrovnik’s Old Town, a UNESCO World Heritage site.
 Enclosed within ancient city walls, this well-preserved medieval town showcases impressive Gothic, Renaissance, and Baroque architecture.

 With its stunning architecture, rich cultural heritage, and picturesque landscapes, Dubrovnik offers a unique travel experience.